UniMERNet: A Universal Network for Real-World Mathematical Expression Recognition: Experiments

 \subsubsection{UniMER-1M}

-The diversity and quantity of training data are crucial for a model's accurate recognition of various formula types.
-As shown in ~\cref{tab:tab1}, UniMERNet, when trained solely on the Pix2tex dataset, performs well on the SPE subset (BLEU score of 0.926), but poorly on CPE, SCE, and HWE subsets.
-The simplicity of Pix2tex leads to overfitting on SPE and difficulty recognizing complex and handwritten formulas.
-However, when trained on both Pix2tex and HWE datasets, performance on the HWE subset improves significantly (BLEU score of 0.895), but there's a slight decline on SPE, CPE, and SCE.
-Importantly, when trained with our proposed UniMER-1M dataset, UniMERNet excels across all subsets.
-Compared to training on Pix2tex+HWE, the BLEU score improves by 0.221 on the CPE subset, and the edit distance decreases from 0.209 to 0.060.
-On the SCE subset, the BLEU score improves by 0.126, and the edit distance decreases from 0.291 to 0.229.
-For the HWE subset, the BLEU score improves by 0.026, and the edit distance decreases to 0.055.
+The diversity and quantity of training data are crucial for accurate formula recognition.
+As shown in \Cref{tab:tab2_dataset}, UniMERNet-B, trained solely on Pix2tex, achieves a BLEU score of 0.911 on SPE but performs poorly on CPE and HWE.
+The simplicity of Pix2tex leads to overfitting on SPE and difficulties with complex and handwritten formulas.
+Training on both Pix2tex and HWE improves the BLEU score on HWE to 0.873 but slightly declines on CPE.
+Notably, training with our UniMER-1M dataset, UniMERNet-B excels across all subsets.
+Compared to Pix2tex\&HWE, the CPE BLEU score improves by 0.201, and Edit Distance decreases from 0.225 to 0.056.
+On SCE, BLEU improves by 0.097, and Edit Distance decreases from 0.309 to 0.224.
+For HWE, BLEU improves by 0.022, and Edit Distance decreases to 0.072.